dongmeic/MPO_Data_Portal/TrafficCountData/RegionalCounts/README.md

 # Explanations

 The regional traffic counts include data continuously collected in the Fall (October - December) and Spring (April - June) started from Fall 2019.
 The Spring 2020 data is missing due to the pandemic.
 The collection month is not consistent among years.

 ## Source data

 Data are provided by Shashi Bajracharya (Sr. Engineering Associate, shashi.bajracharya@lanecountyor.gov).
-The downloaded data is saved in T:\Data\COUNTS\Motorized Counts\Regional Traffic Counts Program\Central Lane Motorized Count Program\data.
+The downloaded data is saved in *T:\Data\COUNTS\Motorized Counts\Regional Traffic Counts Program\Central Lane Motorized Count Program\data*.
 The data format is not consistent and so data cleaning is a must.
-The data table to update is T:\Tableau\tableauRegionalCounts\Datasources\Traffic_Counts_Oct2019_Vehicles.csv.
+The data table to update is T:\Tableau\tableauRegionalCounts\Datasources\Traffic_Counts_Vehicles.csv.

 ## Dashboard update

 The dashboard shows the map of traffic counts and hourly traffic counts by vehicle type, and time table by site.

 ### Steps to update the dashboard

-1. When data is downloaded, review the completness and format, and follow up with the data provider if there are issues.
+1. When data is downloaded, review the completeness and format, and follow up with the data provider if there are issues.

 2. Run the script *Traffic_Counts.r* and update Tableau viz following the steps described in *RegionalCountsUpdate.txt* located at \\clsrv111.int.lcog.org\transpor\Tableau\tableauRegionalCounts\Workbooks.

 3. Data cleaning is required for each data update.
 Check the data source to understand the required table format and update the R scripts to get the target tables and *RegionalCountsUpdate.txt* for future reference.